joeltnlsn/FastCGI/README.md

 This software is distributed under the terms of the MIT license.
 You can use it for your own projects for free under the conditions specified in LICENSE.txt.

 If you have questions, feel free to contact me.
-Visit [lukas-boersma.com](https://lukas-boersma.com) for my contact details.
+Actually, I changed my mind.
+Don't.

 If you think you found a bug, you can open an Issue on Github.
 If you make changes to this library, I would be happy about a pull request.

 ## Documentation

-The project documentation is hosted here: [fastcgi-for-net.readthedocs.org](http://fastcgi-for-net.readthedocs.org/en/latest/)

-The user guide is mostly the same as this readme.
-[Here is a direct link to the API reference](http://fastcgi-for-net.readthedocs.org/en/latest/api_reference).
+the code is undocumented and uncommented so you'll have to guess or read the source and fully understand it.

+Lukas has probably documented it somewhere though, so check out the original repo.

 ## Nuget

-The library is available via [NuGet](https://www.nuget.org/packages/FastCGI/).
-To install, type this in the package manager console:

-    Install-Package FastCGI

-Or, using the command-line interface:

-    nuget install FastCGI

-For more information, refer to the [NuGet documentation](https://docs.nuget.org/consume).
+This verion is not on nugget or whatever.
 ## Basic usage

 The most common usage scenario is to use this library together with a web server like Apache and nginx.
 The web server will serve static content and forward HTTP requests for dynamic content to your application.